The Judge Just Threw Out Most of Blake Lively's Case

 February 2026

-Court-ordered mediation between the two sides fails.
-Both parties are unable to reach a settlement.
-Trial date confirmed for May.
+Court-ordered mediation fails.
+Both parties unable to reach settlement.
+Trial date confirmed for May 18.

 April 2, 2026

-Judge Liman dismisses 10 of 13 claims in Lively's lawsuit, including sexual harassment.
-Three claims proceed to trial: retaliation, breach of contract and aiding and abetting retaliation.
+Judge Liman dismisses 10 of 13 claims including sexual harassment.
+Three proceed to trial: retaliation, breach of contract, aiding and abetting retaliation.

 May 18, 2026

-Trial begins in New York City.
-Blake Lively is expected to testify.
+Trial begins in New York City federal court.
+Blake Lively expected to testify.
+Taylor Swift's involvement still an open question.

 1